weaveworks-experiments/imagediff/README.md

 Unless properly labeled with relevant metadata, Docker containers are complete black boxes.
 One can hardly say which version of the code is packaged inside a container, and even less tie a container back to the source code repository...
 ... unless you label it such information during CI.
+See https://github.com/weaveworks/build-tools/issues/102 for a discussion on enforcing labels in our build system.

 ## How?